dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 <img src="https://www.staugustine.com/gcdn/authoring/2016/04/20/NSAR/ghows-LK-dcc0634b-f43a-4659-b025-d059371857a0-d477868b.jpeg" width="400px" />

 *Gomek the crocodile being fed a whole nutria at the St. Augustine Alligator Farm.
-Gomek was one of the largest saltwater crocodiles ever kept in captivity.
-He was surprisingly docile: Gomek was "tame" enough to allow his handlers to feed him from 1 meter away, which Wikipedia calls, "a normally suicidal proximity".*
+He was one of the largest saltwater crocodiles ever kept in captivity, measuring almost 18 feet long and nearly 2000 pounds.
+Gomek was surprisingly docile: he was "tame" enough to allow his handlers to enter his habitat and feed him from only 1 meter away.
+He died of heart disease in 1997 at an estimated age of 70.
+His preserved body is on permanent display at the Alligator Farm.*

 You probably could throw a short prompt into Claude Code and have it build this project in one shot - which is ***completely insane*** - but it will be better in the long run if you cultivate a *structured development process*.

-Coding with AI agents is very much an evolving art, but here are a few principles that I've read:
+Coding with AI agents is very much an evolving art, but here are a few principles:

 - Claude Code is not your friend.
 Do not anthropomorphize it.
 It is like Gomek the crocodile: incredibly strong, surprisingly docile, but fundamentally wild.
-It will usually help you, but also might decide to delete your production database.
+It will fix your trickiest bug, but also might decide to delete your production database.

--
+- The Dark Power of AI models is generating huge amounts of code quickly.
+This Power will tempt you, *but you must resist it*.
+Keep control of your generations so that you're never too far from a well-understood working version.

+- The keys to AI-powered development are the same as regular pre-AI development: Have a clear design, document your choices, keep components encapsulated, think about interfaces, etc. We've talked about all of these things in previous classes.

+- Automated testing is essential.
+Adopt the Cold War strategy of [*Trust, but verify*](https://en.wikipedia.org/wiki/Trust,_but_verify) in your interactions.

+- Human review and merging, rather than code generation, becomes the bottleneck.

 ### Chat about the design